 Yup, we bought a house for just 5,000 Euros!

 Now, looking back, it wasn’t exactly a super hot deal, as we first thought.
 The house and its yard are on just 900 square meters of land (about 9,700 sq. feet) which is not an awful lot by village house standards.
 We also got 5,000 square meters (1.2 acres) of land – but it’s far away from home, on some hills, so we will probably never put that to good use.

 We were actually told by our neighbors that we can’t grow anything there because it’s where the villagers take their sheep and they would destroy anything.
 Fencing the area would be one way to approach this, but we were also told that most likely the fence will be either destroyed by the villagers or stolen.
 So… useless land for now.

 Even more, I kept checking the market and every now and then a 5,000 Euros village house pops up, so it’s not uncommon to find such an impressive price.
 Also, other houses in similar villages, but most of them in a better condition, can be purchased for anything between 5 to 10 thousand Euros, while 20,000 Euros gives you a pretty nice house in village here.
 So yes, they are indeed cheap!

-What should you expect?
-For 5,000 Euros, you won’t get a villa, that’s for sure!
-The house that we got was in a pretty poor condition, but in reality it isn’t as bad as it seems and the good thing is that we can take our time on it.
-Here’s how our 5,000 Euros house looks like:
+So… what kind of house are you getting for 5,000 Euros?
+Well, it won’t be a villa, that’s for sure!
+The house that we got was in a pretty poor condition, but in reality it isn’t as bad as it looks like and the good thing is that we can take our time with it as we plan to develop it over the years.

 – It has two small rooms and a small hallway.
 We don’t plan to live there, so it should be enough.